FPC, CeMAP, CeRER

 Pros and Cons of Equity Release: Making Informed Decisions

-Equity release lifetime mortgages can be a valuable financial option for people looking to unlock the value of their property.
+Equity release can be a valuable financial option for people looking to unlock the value of their property.
 However, it's important to consider both the pros and cons before making a decision.
-Let's explore the potential benefits and challenges of lifetime mortgages:
+Let's explore the potential benefits and challenges of equity release:

 Pros